-Insurance protects the University by reducing its exposure to the liability of providers from whom it obtains goods and services.
-Insurance limits are based on LMU’s exposure to risk when it obtains good and services from outside providers.
-Risk exposure is dependent upon the specific goods and services that the University is obtaining from the provider, not their cost.
+Insurance protects the university by reducing its exposure to the liability of providers from whom it obtains goods and services.
+Risk exposure is dependent upon the specific goods and services that the university is obtaining from the provider, not their cost.
 Exposure to risk arises from the possibility of loss and the probable severity of injuries or property damage if loss occurs.

 Exceptions are allowed to the insurance requirements if the possibility of loss arising from a provider’s liability is negligible.
 Departments can obtain certain low risk goods and services without requiring the provider to show evidence of insurance in the form of a certificate of insurance.

 However, if a provider is uninsured or under insured, and they are not providing services or goods that have been exempted from insurance requirements, the provider must obtain the required coverage.
 If the provider cannot obtain insurance, the department must obtain the services or goods from another provider.

 - The likelihood of an accident is negligible.

 - The likelihood of injury or damage is negligible if an accident does occur.